* In the event of an emergency related to an unauthorized encampment, please call 911.

 Pierce County owns and operates various properties, including river levees, ponds, road shoulders, parks, and facilities.
 An unauthorized encampment is an unpermitted site that has one or more structures (such as tents or lean-tos) used for habitation located on Pierce County property.

 Pierce County has a policy that addresses the enforcement, removal and storage relating to unauthorized encampments on Pierce County owned property.

 Pierce County will remove unauthorized encampments in accordance with the policy.

-Step 1 Initial visit to determine.
+Step 1 Initial visit to document.

 Step 2 Removal date scheduled.

-Step 3 Notice to vacated posted.
+Step 3 Notice to vacate posted.

 Step 4 Encampment removed by contractor.

 * Personal belongings found during private property abatements will be handled in accordance with the warrant.

 Storage of Personal Property